emilybrooks/emilybrooks.github.io/tms.md

 --------------------------------------------------
 Notes:
 - The goal is to seal/sleep the hostage. after they're sealed switch to attacking with itsuki and kiria
-- If anyone is gets put to sleep prioritize using a patra stone or amrita soda on them.
+- If anyone gets put to sleep prioritize using a patra stone or amrita soda on them.

 Dealing with the hostage:
 Tsubasa attack mirror